History of Venezuela (1830–1908): Overview

 Independence saw Venezuela possibly the most impoverished country in Spanish America.
 In 1800 the German naturalist Alexander von Humboldt estimated the population of the province of Venezuela at around one million.
 A calculation made by Agustin Codazzi, an Italian officer and engineer who chose Venezuela as his homeland, put the population at 810,000 Whether these figures are reliable or not, it is undeniable that after over a decade of incessant warfare, Venezuela's population must have gone down, if not from the wars themselves, from the unstable social conditions they engendered.
 Venezuela had no means of communication outside of the caminos reales (royal roads) from the colonial period.
 There existed a stone-paved camino real from Caracas to La Guaira and there were earthen roads that crisscrossed central Venezuela from Caracas to Valencia and from the center to the llanos.
 In the llanos themselves, there were the trails made by cattle-herders from one town to another.
 In the rest of Venezuela, roads were no better than mule tracks that followed lines of least resistance.
 Caracas had started re-building itself when the war for independence ended, but by all measurable social standards the city had deteriorated from its colonial apogee.
 It had no public buildings of any note.
-Its cathedral would have been considered a minor church in México.
+Its cathedral would have been considered a minor church in Mexico.
 In terms of social organization, Venezuela had inherited the colonial distinctions between the minority ruling whites, the majority un-enfranchised pardos, and the slaves.
 Government was mostly a local affair.
 The country was 90% or more rural and the regional caudillos exerted their authority from their own large land holdings through the small towns that acted mostly in name as capitals in all the regions.
 Despite its relative insignificance as a city, Caracas was the symbol of political power and its control was considered to some extent legitimating.
 In brief, Venezuela was not a cohesive country, but the political forces that determined its history were not entirely arbitrary or chaotic.